So You Want to Break Into Software QA

 I’ll write a separate post on that path specifically.

-Maybe.
-But it could also open new doors — new testing approaches, new QA roles that don’t exist yet.
+Maybe it takes some jobs.
+But it could also open new ones — new testing approaches, new QA roles that don’t exist yet.
 You got interested in this for a reason, hopefully because some part of it genuinely appeals to you.
 Try it.
 Don’t let an uncertain future stop you before you’ve started.

 The QA field needs people who enjoy organizing information, thinking critically about how things break, and making software actually work for real users.
 If that sounds like you — don’t start late like I did.